geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 While chapterIDs are finite, they are not necessarily *fixed* in terms of their numbers and the geographic regions that they encompass.
 For US Chapters, we can change the set of chapters by changing the entries in the ChapterZipMap.
 For example, while our initial approach is to implement a one-to-one correspondence between US chapters and US counties, we could in future change the ChapterZipMap so that a single US county could have multiple Chapters, or multiple counties could be combined into a single Chapter, or some other approach.
 (Changing chapter geographic boundaries requires more than just changing the ChapterZipMap; the point here is that our representation does not lock us in to our initial definition for Chapters.)
 The only hard constraint is that each postal code is assigned to one and only one Chapter.

-To support readability, chapter numbers in this documentation page will begin with a "0".
-We do not need to enforce this in the actual app.
+ChapterIDs have the format `chapter-<country>-<chapterCode>`.
+In the case of a US Chapter, an example Chapter ID is: "chapter-US-001".
+In the case of a non-US Chapter, an example Chapter ID is "chapter-CA-V6K1G8".

+To support readability in this document, we will use US chapters and the chapterCodes will be numeric.

 #### User registration and chapter assignment